Citroën ë-C4 review

 Costs, insurance groups, MPG and CO2

-Both versions of the ë-C4 have a maximum charging speed of 100kW, which, if you can find a charger at a service station, will get you from 10-80% charged in around 30 mins.
+Both versions of the ë-C4 have a maximum charging speed of 100kW, which allows for a 10-80% charge in around half an hour.
 A 7kW home wall box will charge it from empty to full in around seven and a half hours.

 Equipment, options and extras

-We’d stick with entry-level You! trim, because it keeps the costs down and makes for a decent town cruiser.
-It gets plenty of standard kit too, including 18in alloy wheels, automatic dual-zone air conditioning, electrically heated and adjustable door mirrors, rain-sensing windscreen wipers, cruise control and keyless entry and start, and a 10in infotainment touchscreen.
+We’d stick with the ë-C4's entry-level You! trim because it keeps the costs down to a competitive level.
+It gets plenty of standard kit, including 18in alloy wheels, automatic dual-zone air-conditioning, electrically heated and adjustable door mirrors, rain-sensing wipers, cruise control, keyless entry and start, and a 10in infotainment touchscreen.

 Reliability

-Although the ë-C4 didn’t feature in our 2023 What Car?
-Reliability Survey, Citroën as a brand was right in the middle of the pack, coming 14th out of 32 car makers.
-That put it below Hyundai, Kia and Mazda, but above Ford, Nissan, Peugeot, Volkwagen, Renault and MG.
+Although the ë-C4 didn’t feature in our 2024 What Car?
+Reliability Survey, Citroën as a brand came seventh out of 31 car makers.
+That puts it below Toyota and Honda but above Ford, Nissan, Peugeot, Volkswagen, Renault and MG.

-Similarly, the three-year warranty that you get is pretty average, and no match for Hyundai’s five-year, unlimited-mileage warranty or Kia’s seven-year, 100,000-mile package.
+Similarly, the three-year warranty you currently get is pretty average, and no match for Hyundai’s five-year, unlimited-mileage warranty or Kia’s seven-year, 100,000-mile package.

 Safety and security

-Disappointingly, the ë-C4 only gets a four-star safety rating from Euro NCAP, whereas rivals including the ID 3 get the full five.
-There were concerns over passenger leg injuries in the frontal crash test, and the potential for the front-seat occupants to collide with each other in side impacts because of a lack of central airbag between the two.
+Disappointingly, the ë-C4 only gets a four-star safety rating from Euro NCAP, whereas rivals – including the VW ID 3 – get the full five.
+There were concerns over passenger leg injuries in the frontal crash test, and the potential for the front-seat occupants to collide with each other in side impacts because of a lack of a central airbag.

-An alarm and immobiliser both come as standard on all versions.
+An alarm and immobiliser come as standard on all versions.

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here